For Immediate Release

-Souls Extolled will tour the new album this coming November.
-The tour will take the band through the Southwest, up the West Coast from top to bottom, and then back down through the Pacific Northwest, Colorado, and home.
-Concert goers can expect to see some very cool pedal setups that enrich the performance for a fuller live sound with jam sessions that will enthrall audiences.
+Souls Extolled just wrapped out the winter tour for the new album.
+The tour took the band through the Southwest, up the West Coast from top to bottom, and then back down through the Pacific Northwest, Colorado, and back home.
+For their shows, concert goers can expect to see some very cool pedal setups that enrich the performance for a fuller live sound with jam sessions that will enthrall audiences.
 It’s a must see show!
 Self-described as “gothic cholo motherfuckers” they’ll typically rock boots, guy-liner, and a bunch of silver jewelry.
 And if the mood is right they’ll go full goth with whited-out contacts and added theatrical characters joining them on stage.
 It’s a hell of a lot of fun!

 Since their launch in 2019 they’ve released two albums, an EP, and several singles, and have performed throughout Texas headlining some of the state’s most prestigious rock halls.
 The release of the Seraphic War EP in late 2020 received major national radio airplay, as well as a growing list of notable press features.
 Their discography magnificently captures the dynamic nature of the explosive young band.

-Save and download the new single “Self Mutilation” here: https://distrokid.com/hyperfollow/soulsextolled/self-mutilation
+Save and download the new single “Down To Go” here: https://distrokid.com/hyperfollow/soulsextolled/down-to-go

 Pre-Save and download the full album here: https://distrokid.com/hyperfollow/soulsextolled/mmxxii-2